“One of the country’s most celebrated artists”

 Normand writes: “The fascination with flowers is uncommon within Watt’s oeuvre, but she has recently been engaged with the works of Allan Ramsay held in the Scottish National Portrait Gallery.
 Most particularly she has reflected upon his painting The Artist’s Wife, Margaret Lindsay of Evelick, painted between 1758 and 1760.
 This is an exquisite and mysterious portrait.
 At one level a tender study of his second wife, some 13 years younger than the artist, at another a poignant essay on the enigma of human passion.”

-The exhibition is supported by High Life Highland.
+The exhibition was supported by High Life Highland.

 Find out more about Alison Watt